flavorjones/calendar-assistant/README.md

           [--debug], [--no-debug]  # how dare you suggest there are bugs

 Description:
-  Create and authorize a named profile (e.g., "work", "home", "flastname@company.tld") to access your calendar.
+  Create and authorize a named profile (e.g., "work", "home", "me@example.com") to access your calendar.

   When setting up a profile, you'll be asked to visit a URL to authenticate, grant authorization, and generate and persist an access token.